mcskware/lints_wkspc_2024/README.md

 In addition, I like to run with lots of extra lints enabled.
 Not only do these lints often catch things that could be future gotchas, I also find that I learn a lot when one of the lints prompts me to re-write something in a new way.
+And who doesn't benefit from learning fun new things?

 ## Future work